Ócsa

 Ócsa is a town in Pest county, Budapest metropolitan area, Hungary.
-30 kilometers south of Budapest.
+It is situated 30 kilometers south of Budapest.

 Árpád Age Romanesque church

 The church was originally built in the 13th century by the Premonstratensians for use as a monastery.
 During the 16th century the village was reformed and the structure was given to the village for use as a public place of worship.

-One of the most beautiful Romanesque churches preserved in Hungary, it has 3 naves, a cross nave, and two western towers, following the style common to Hungarian medieval architecture.
+One of the most beautiful Romanesque churches preserved in Hungary, it has three naves, a cross nave, and two western towers, following the style common to Hungarian medieval architecture.
 It was renovated in the 20th century, according to the plans of modern-day architect Ernő Foerk.
 The church is interesting not only for its architecture, but for the murals of Saint Ladislaus I of Hungary, the Legendary painted on the northern walls.

 Numerous preserved houses and structures in the vicinity recall the life and times of the Hungarian medieval age, including tools, furniture, and other objects of interest.